-Based on the knowledge of above-mentioned QoS architectures and protocols, in our research work, we developed and analyzed a protocol to schedule and control the hard real-time traffic based on the industrial hard real-time communication demands, without changing the underlying protocols, while still supporting existing upper protocols for the best-effort traffic.
-In our work, a key strategy to realize hard real-time communication is to manage the traffic to bypass the TCP/IP stacks.
+Based on the knowledge of above-mentioned QoS architectures and protocols, in our work, we studied the industrial and embedded application demands on hard real-time communication services, including survey of real-time communication with focus on LAN-technology and switched communication.
+Then we developed and analyzed a protocol to schedule and control the hard real-time traffic based on the industrial and embedded real-time demands without changing the underlying protocols, while still supporting existing upper protocols for soft real-time and/or non-real-time traffic.
+We also establish a way (virtual link) between source nodes and destination nodes by applying admission control based upon the requested QoS.
+However, in our work, a key strategy to realize hard real-time communication is, the proposed protocol manages hard real-time traffic to bypass the TCP/IP stacks.
 This makes considerably reduce the dwell time in the nodes, and increase the achievable data frame rate by evasion of the non-deterministic behavior inherent in the TCP and IP stacks.
 This is the main point of our work.

 The network is set up with nodes and switches, and the hard real-time communication support is handled by software added between the network layer and the data link layer, in the OSI reference model.

-2 Hard real-time communication supports
+It can be adopted in industrial hard real-time applications fields such as distributed industrial systems, embedded systems and robotics.